-To better understand the spells in Table 20.3, use the following legend:
+To better understand the spells in Table 16.3, use the following legend:

 - Cost.
 This is the amount of mana points it takes to cast a spell. - Cure.
 A spell can cure characters with a specific class assigned to them.
-If a cure class is listed, casting the spell on a character instead heals that character for half the amount of intended damage. - 2xDmg.
-Much like cure, this is the class of character to which the spells cause twice as much damage as the spell normally would cause.
-For example, an ice spell will cause twice the normal amount of damage to a fire-based monster, such as the Evil Lord.
+If a cure class is listed, casting the spell on a character instead heals that character for half the amount of intended damage.